What Insurance Covers for Elder Care in Connecticut

 Long-term nursing home stays

-Medicaid (CT)
+Medicaid (Connecticut)

-CT Home Care Program for Elders (CHCPE) — helps eligible seniors stay at home
+Connecticut Home Care Program for Elders (CHCPE) β€” helps eligible seniors receive care at home

 Nursing home care for qualifying individuals

-Personal care assistance
+Personal care assistance (help with daily activities)

 Adult day care services

-Connecticut Community First Choice — self-directed care options
+Connecticut Community First Choice β€” allows individuals to direct their own care

 Long-Term Care Insurance